James Madison University

 Assistant Professor of Psychology (2019-Present)

-Dr. Blankenship is currently an Assistant Professor (tenure-track) in the Department of Psychology at James Madison University.
-He joined the faculty in the Fall of 2019, where he teaches research methods and cultural psychology.
+Dr. Blankenship is currently an Associate Professor in the Department of Psychology at James Madison University.
+He also serves as the Assistant Department Head.
+He joined the faculty in the Fall of 2019, and he teaches introduction to psychology, research methods and cultural psychology.
 His lab is the Structural Oppression as Feelings, Attitudes, and Behaviors (S.O.F.A.B.)
 Lab.

 Educational Trajectory